Brightline Train Station in Downtown Miami

 Did you know that travelers take 500 million trips every year between Central and South Florida?
 If you’re hoping to plan a trip that includes both theme park adventures and drop-dead gorgeous beaches, then you’re in luck.
 Brightline, Florida’s new city-to-city passenger train will significantly change the way travelers get between Orlando and Miami.
 And it’s faster than flying.

 As All Aboard Florida pours the foundation at three South Florida stations, the excitement about the new Brightline train system is spreading across the coast.
-With promises of saving 25 percent on travel time compared to existing transportation options, it’s no wonder why travelers are looking forward to the passenger train’s debut in late 2017.
+With promises of saving 25 percent on travel time compared to existing transportation options, it’s no wonder why travelers are looking forward to the passenger train’s debut in the spring of 2018.

 “Although I absolutely love Florida road trips, the convenience and time savings of the high speed rail service between Florida's two largest cities will be wonderful,” says Charles McCool, a Virginia-based travel blogger.
 “Passengers can show up close to departure time (unlike at the airport), station locations are more convenient, baggage and liquid restrictions are customer-friendly and comfort is better.
 Looking forward to it!”